qzgeog/starter-academic/content/publication/p2020-zhangqi-divergent/index.md

 ---
 ## Documentation: https://wowchemy.com/docs/managing-content/

-title = "Divergent socioeconomic-ecological outcomes of China’s conversion of cropland to forest program in the subtropical mountainous area and the semi-arid Loess Plateau"
+title = 'Divergent socioeconomic-ecological outcomes of China’s conversion of cropland to forest program in the subtropical mountainous area and the semi-arid Loess Plateau'
 subtitle: ''
 summary: ''
 authors: